Antares-Network/IridiumScoreBoard/README.md

 # IridiumScoreBoard
-IridiumScoreBoard is a plugin which allows you to make sign based score boards for the IridiumSkyblock plugin
+*IridiumScoreBoard* is a spigot plugin, which allows you to make sign based score boards for [IridiumSkyBlock](https://github.com/IridiumLLC/IridiumSkyblock).

 # Commands
 /isbadd *Add a sign to the scoreboard*